Atigit15/Quirk-Chat/README.md

 - MongoDB: A NoSQL database that offers scalability and flexibility for storing and retrieving user information and chat messages.
 MongoDB integrates seamlessly with Quirk Chat's Node.js backend.

+- MultiAvatar: An external API.
+Multiavatar is a multicultural avatar generator, which is free to use and open source.

+# Deployment
+The site's server code is uploaded on render.com and frontend (public or client) code is uploaded through netlify.

 # License
 Quirk Chat is open source and available under the MIT License.

+A special thanks to Kishan Sheth.
 Thank you for choosing Quirk Chat!
 We hope you enjoy using our real-time chat application and have meaningful conversations with others.